Rare Blood Program

 What if my test results show I don’t have rare blood?

 Even if you don’t have rare blood, we still encourage you to donate whole blood.
 Remember, every donation is valuable and can save lives.
 Call us at 1 888 2 DONATE (1-888-236-6283) to book an appointment to donate.
-You can also sign up to receive email notifications about upcoming blood donation events.

 Should I tell my doctor I have rare blood?